Texas Parks and Wildlife Foundation Experience Giveaway

 If the attendee is unable to attend the event, the attendee must inform Explore Ranches, LLC via email at email@example.com in order to cancel the attendee’s registration.

-By agreeing to attend, you agree to promptly sign and return all paperwork that Explore Ranches, LLC sends to you, including liability release waivers.
+By agreeing to attend, you agree to promptly sign and return all paperwork that Explore Ranches, LLC and Texas Parks and Wildlife Foundation sends to you, including liability release waivers and IRS Form 1099 due to the value of the prize exceeding $600.
 You understand that failure to sign them means you will not participate in any activities.

 Press and Media